h5bp/html5please/posts/masks.md

 polyfillurls:
 moreurl: http://css3clickchart.com/#masks

-[Masks](http://www.webkit.org/blog/181/css-masks/) are not in a spec and are likely never going to be.
-Filters might be your path to salvation.
+[CSS Masks](http://www.webkit.org/blog/181/css-masks/) are not being standardized and are unlikely to ever be.
+CSS Filters might be your path to salvation.